korea-dbs/LPStore/README.md

 # SAMA_SQLiteOP

 This is a github repository of SAMA, A SQLite project dedicated to analyze and optimize SQLite's Android Media Access Query Performance.
-The repository is separated into two parts : SAMBench and SQLite-OP.
+The repository consists of two parts : SAMBench and SQLite-OP.

 # Part 1.
 SAMBench